TarDeb/InstaFlow/README.md

-# InstaFlow ELT Data - Instagram Auto Poster
+# InstaFlow - Instagram Auto Poster

 This project automatically posts images to Instagram using Apache Airflow running in Docker containers.